 Table 2 shows that the TIOR increases with the number of stages, gross output, and total gross output (the sum of gross output of each stage).
 The TIOR is calculated as the ratio of total gross output to gross output.
 The longer the process, and the more it is roundabout.
 Table 3 shows that 7 industries are present in both the 1998 and 2009 most roundabout groups, and 6 industries are present in both least roundabout groups.
 The correlation of 1998 and 2009 rankings is 0.847.

 Figure 2 shows that the aggregate roundaboutness moves in a manner consistent with the ABCT.
 Figure 3 shows that the average (nominal) annual value-added growth for the more roundabout (MR) increases and declines more than for the less roundabout (LR) industries.
 Figure 4 shows that the PPIs for the MR industries rise (drop) during the boom (bust) while the PPIs for the LR industries are stagnant.
 The MRs started to become more roundabout when in 2002 the Fed began its expansionary policy (given Taylor rule).
 By 2004, among MR industries, PPI increases more than the value-added growth (15.6% vs 11.7%).
 The huge pike in PPI for MRs was unexpected.
-Young suspect that "One possible explanation for the 2008 MR inflation is the spike in imported oil prices in 2008.
-The real price per barrel of imported crude oil was $71.70 in 2007; it rose by 32 percent to $95.17 in 2008 then fell 36 percent to $60.89 in 2009." (p.
+Young suspects that “One possible explanation for the 2008 MR inflation is the spike in imported oil prices in 2008.
+The real price per barrel of imported crude oil was $71.70 in 2007; it rose by 32 percent to $95.17 in 2008 then fell 36 percent to $60.89 in 2009.” (p.
 90).
 This seems plausible because Petroleum & Coal Products was among the MR industries (where PPI inflation jumped from 24.8 percent in 2007 to 68.9 percent in 2008).
-In addition, oil is an important input to other MRs, e.g., Primary Metals, Water Transportation, Plastics & Rubber Products, that have seen an inflation pike in 2008.
+In addition, oil is an important input to other MRs, e.g., Primary Metals, Water Transportation, Plastics & Rubber Products, that have seen an inflation spike in 2008.

 Despite its originality, the study needs to be replicated.
 Some industries (notably, LR) did not have data for all years.